About

 Getting Involved:

 The mission of the Albert M. Greenfield Intercultural Center (GIC) is to build community, create a sense of belonging, and foster intercultural understanding.
 The center also works closely to advise and support student organizations interested in planning campus-wide intercultural activities.
-We are also available to assist in designing and implementing workshops on diversity issues for student organizations and administrative offices on campus.
+We are also available to assist in designing and implementing workshops for student organizations and administrative offices on campus.
 For graduate students interested in doing applied work in intercultural education, the center provides a small number of intercultural internships.

 You don’t have to sign up or interview or be on a specific listerv in order to engage with the GIC.
 All you have to do is show up!